Building Conservation and Regeneration I

 - Maria de Lurdes Belgas da Costa

-A written test (55%)and a practical project(45%).
-The project consists of a technical report based on regular on-site visits to regeneration works in course of execution or consists of a survey and study of the pathologies of a deteriorated building.
+Assessment consists in a written test (55%) and a practical project(45%).
+The project consists of a technical report based on regular on-site visits to regeneration works in course of execution or consists of a survey and study of the pathologies of

 - Cóias, V. (2007).
 Reabilitação Estrutural de Edifícios Antigos ?
 Alvenaria, Madeira.
 (Vol. 1).
 Lisboa: GECoRPA